AppleNectar/dev-env-php/README.md

 - The `app` directory in the project root will be bind mounted as `/var/www/html/app`

 ### web
-- Use the official image of Nginx 1.21
+- Use the official image of Nginx 1.23
-- SSL with self-certificate for localhost is valid (Automatic generation of certificate files by `mkcert`)
 - Cooperation with php-fpm container is valid (Communicate with php-fpm on TCP port 9000)
 - If you want to change nginx settings, bind mount any `default.conf` to `/etc/nginx/conf.d/default.conf`, `nginx.conf` to `/etc/nginx/nginx.conf`
 - The `app` directory in the project root will be bind mounted as `/var/www/html/app` (This is the default document root)